Steve Harvey: 2010–2016: Family Feud and other ventures

-Harvey began hosting Family Feud in September 2010.
+Harvey started hosting Family Feud in September 2010.
 The show has seen improved ratings under him, and Harvey holds the longest tenure of any Family Feud host.
 He also hosts Celebrity Family Feud, where celebrities compete for a chance to donate up to $25,000 to their favorite charity.
 The show airs during the summer on ABC.

 In August 2011, on his radio show, Harvey called Cornel West and Tavis Smiley "Uncle Toms" because of their criticism of President Barack Obama.
 Harvey later apologized for using the phrase but maintained his criticism of West and Smiley.

 On August 2, 2012, Harvey performed his final stand-up act at the MGM Grand in Las Vegas, ending a 27-year career as a stand-up comedian.
 The two-hour performance was broadcast live on pay-per-view.

 "The road to this final show has been an amazing journey, doing stand-up for the past 27 years, and I can't thank fans enough after reflecting on all those years on stage."